Cadaques Spain Travel Guide

 Detailed hiking maps for Cap de Creus Natural Park are available at the visitor center or local bookshops.
 These are invaluable for trail navigation.

-Discover lesser-known spots that present a connection to Cadaqués' tranquil charm.
+Explore less-frequented-known spots that present a connection to Cadaqués' tranquil charm.

-This lighthouse, located on the southern side of the Cadaquéthe bay of, is reachable via a beautiful coastal walk from the town.
+This lighthouse, positioned on the southern side of the Cadaquéthe bay of, is reachable via a beautiful coastal walk from the town.
 It displays equally stunning views as Cap de Creus however far fewer people.

 Situated in the hills above Cadaqués, this little, picturesque hermitage has a sense of tranquility and features gorgeous scenery of the surrounding countryside and distant sea.